SA-Solver: Stochastic Adams Solver for Fast Sampling of Diffusion Models: Variance Controlled Diffusion SDEs

-The proof can be found in Appendix~\ref{appendix: proof of prop4.1}.
+share the same marginal probability distributions with (\ref{eq: reverse ODE}) and (\ref{eq: reverse SDE}) . \end{proposition} The proof can be found in Appendix~\ref{appendix: proof of prop4.1}.
 The proposition indicates that by solving any of the diffusion SDEs in \eqref{eq: controllable variance reverse SDEs}, we can sample from the target distribution.
 It is worth noting that the magnitude of noise varies with $\tau(t)$, and $\tau(t) = 0$ or $\tau(t) = 1$ respectively correspond to the diffusion ODE and SDE in \citep{song2020score}.
 Thus we can control the magnitude of added noise during the sampling process by varying it.

 In practice, we numerically solve the diffusion SDEs \eqref{eq: controllable variance reverse SDEs} by substituting score function $\nabla_{\bx}\log{p_{t}(\bx_{t})}$ in it with the ``data prediction reparameterization model'' $\bx_{\btheta}(\bx_{t}, t)$ according to $\nabla_{\bx}\log{p_{t}(\bx_{t})}\approx -(\bx_{t} - \alpha_{t}\bx_{\btheta}(\bx_{t}, t)) / \sigma_{t}^{2}$ as pointed out in Section \ref{sec:pre}.
 Then diffusion SDEs to be solved become